Titanic and Liverpool

 Although Titanic didn't visit the city, the organisation of her maiden voyage, including the selection of her officers, was overseen by Charles Bartlett, White Star’s marine superintendent at Liverpool.
 At least ninety members of Titanic’s crew on that tragic voyage (about 1 in 10) were from Merseyside or had close links with the area.
 Most of her key officers and crew had originally sailed from Liverpool for White Star, and many still lived there in 1912.

 Titanic and Liverpool book

-This book by curator Dr Alan Scarth, which contains a lot of new research into the full story of the Titanic tragedy and its connections with Liverpool, is available to buy from the online shop.
+This book by Dr Alan Scarth, which contains a lot of recent research into the full story of the Titanic tragedy and its connections with Liverpool, is available to buy from the online shop.

 Did you know ?

 - Captain Smith of Titanic was based on Merseyside for 40 years.
 He lived in Waterloo, near Liverpool, before moving to Southampton in 1908.

 - The eight heroic musicians in Titanic’s band were recruited by music agents CW and FN Black of 14 Castle Street, Liverpool.